Resistor

 For more detailed instructions on Adding Components, click here.

-4.2.1.2 Add Source & Ground
+4.2.1.2.
+Add a Source and Ground

 - Select the DC Voltage Source